-It is most frequently seen in certain breeds, such as Siamese, Burmese, Tonkinese and other Oriental types, leading to the suggestion that there may be a genetic component with the trait passing down particular family lines.
-However other domestic cats with no known Oriental ancestry can also suffer from pica.
+It’s most common in certain breeds, such as Siamese, Burmese, Tonkinese and other Oriental types, which suggests there may be a genetic component with the trait passing down family lines, but other domestic cats with no known Oriental ancestry can also suffer from pica.

-The behaviour seen predominantly in the Oriental breeds is referred to as ‘wool eating’ as this is often the material chosen.
-However this consumption can generalise to other natural and synthetic fabrics, with some individuals favouring one particular texture.
-Objects made of rubber, wood, leather, plastic, cellophane, paper and cardboard are also popular.
+In Oriental breeds pica is predominantly referred to as ‘wool eating’ as this is the most common material chosen.
+However this can pass to other natural and synthetic fabrics, with some cats preferring one particular texture.
+Other materials made of rubber, leather, wood, plastic, cellophane, paper and cardboard are also popular.

-Some kittens arrive in their new home at the age of three months or even younger already chewing their bedding but may grow out of the habit as they mature.
-However for some the habit continues well into adulthood and can be highly resistant to intervention.
+Some kittens at the age of three months or younger are already in the habit of chewing their bedding, but may grow out of this as they mature.
+For others, the habit can continue well into adulthood and be resistant to intervention.

-How would I know if my cat has pica?
+How do I know if my cat has Pica?

-Many cats will chew and tear at objects when exhibiting predatory behaviour during play but pieces are torn off and not consumed.
-A pica sufferer will take the chosen object in its mouth and grind repeatedly with the back molar teeth before swallowing in a sequence that can take just a few seconds.
-The behaviour is highly rewarding for susceptible individuals and many will go to great lengths to seek out the favoured material.
-It is not fully understood why sufferers appear so highly motivated to consume fabric but one theory suggests that the act of chewing causes chemicals to be released in the ‘pica brain’ producing a feeling of intense pleasure.
-This then becomes addictive and, if a cat is observed ‘wool eating’, the expression does appear to be one of sheer ecstasy!
+Many cats will chew and tear at objects when playing, but if pieces are torn off they’re not consumed.
+A cat suffering from Pica will take the object in its mouth and grind repeatedly with the back-molar teeth before swallowing in a sequence that can take just a few seconds.
+This behaviour is highly rewarding to sufferers and many will go to great lengths to find their favourite materials.
+It’s not fully understood why, but one theory suggests that the act of chewing causes chemicals to be released in the ‘pica brain’ producing a feeling of intense pleasure and this becomes addictive.

-Unfortunately many of the substances chosen cannot be digested in the same way as food and there is a risk that it will cause an obstruction in the intestines and require surgery (called a laparotomy) to remove the material (referred to as a ‘foreign body’).
-Sections of gut may need to be removed in severe cases but, despite this, cats usually do make a full recovery afterwards.
+Many substances eaten as a result of Pica can’t be digested in the same way as food and there’s a risk it will cause an obstruction in the intestines and require surgery (called a laparotomy) to remove the material (referred to as a ‘foreign body’).
+Sections of the gut may need to be removed in severe cases but, despite this, cats usually do make a full recovery afterwards.

 What signs should I look for if my cat has a blockage?

 If you know your cat suffers from pica, it is important to be vigilant and monitor for signs of a blockage in the intestines.
-These signs are vomiting, diarrhoea, constipation (straining unproductively) and general listlessness.
+These signs are:

 What should I do if my cat eats wool or other material?

-Sufferers tend to have restricted lifestyles, for example living exclusively indoors, or may be particularly susceptible to stress.
-These cats need a great deal of stimulation indoors to give them things to do that enable them to behave in a natural way for the species.
-The ideal solution is free access outdoors; if this isn’t possible then a secured garden or outside pen may be an option.
+Sufferers tend to have restricted lifestyle, e.g. those living exclusively indoors, or those that may be particularly susceptible to stress.
+These cats need a great deal of stimulation to give them things to do that promote behaving in a natural way for the species.

-It is advisable to remove all materials that are consumed (this may involve locking them away) and increase opportunities to play with moving objects, such as fishing rod toys.
-Some cats benefit from a dietary change to one with high fibre content or the introduction of softened hide sticks (usually given to small dogs) with a drop of fish oil added as an acceptable object to chew.
+It’s recommended to keep materials that they have a tendency to eat out of reach, and to increase opportunities to play with moving objects, such as fishing rod toys.
+Some cats also benefit from a change in diet to one with a high fibre content, or the introduction of softened hide stick (normally for small dogs) with a drop of fish oil as an acceptable alternative to chew.
 Your vet can recommend a diet that may be suitable.

-Not all pica habits represent serious addictions.
-For those cats that idly chew it is often possible to deter them by using Olbas Oil (eucalyptus oil) or Bitter Apple (used to deter animals from chewing at stitches in surgical wounds) to coat the item of choice.
-Removing the items from view may even be a sufficient measure in these cases to manage the problem.
+No all pica habits are serious.
+For cats that idly chew, it can be possible to stop them by using Olbas Oil (eucalyptus oil) or Bitter Apple (that’s used to deter animals from chewing stitches).
+Keeping the items out of sight might even be enough to manage the problem in these cases.

 What if I’ve tried and failed to stop my cat’s pica?